Electronic voting in Belgium: Reported problems

-In the elections on 18.
-May 2003 there was an electronic voting problem reported where one candidate got 4096 extra votes.
-The error was only detected because she had more preferential votes than her own list which is impossible in the voting system.
+In the elections on 18 May 2003 there was an electronic voting problem reported in Schaerbeek where MARIA (a political party) got 4096 extra votes.
+The error was only detected because the party had more preferential votes than their own list which is impossible in the voting system.
 The official explanation was "the spontaneous creation of a bit at the position 13 in the memory of the computer".

-One likely explanation for the error was a single-event upset caused by a cosmic ray, which the voting system did not protect against.
+One explanation for the error was a single-event upset caused by a cosmic ray, which the voting system did not protect against.

-Furthermore, a sourcecode analysis of the DigiVote system in 2004 found several obvious errors with the security of the encryption keys, leaking of sensitive information, and lack of defensive secure coding practices.
+Furthermore, a sourcecode analysis of the Digivote system in 2004 found several obvious errors with the security of the encryption keys, leaking of sensitive information, and lack of defensive secure coding practices.
 The voting system was also found to be vulnerable to a limited replay attack.